 Financial institutions are subject to many laws, rules, and regulations at both the federal and state levels.
 These broad-based laws, rules, and regulations include, but are not limited to, expectations relating to anti-money laundering, lending limits, client privacy, fair lending, prohibitions against unfair, deceptive or abusive acts or practices, protections for military members as they enter active duty, and community reinvestment.
 Additionally, the volume and complexity of recent regulatory changes have increased our overall compliance risk.
 As such, we utilize various resources to help ensure expectations are met, including a team of compliance experts dedicated to ensuring our conformance with all applicable laws, rules, and regulations.
-Our colleagues receive training for several broad-based laws and regulations related to flood disaster protection, equal credit opportunity, fair lending, and/or other courses related to the extension of credit.
+Our colleagues receive training for several broad-based laws and regulations including, but not limited to, anti-money laundering and customer privacy.
+Additionally, colleagues engaged in lending activities receive training for laws and regulations related to flood disaster protection, equal credit opportunity, fair lending, and/or other courses related to the extension of credit.
 We set a high standard of expectation for adherence to compliance management and seek to continuously enhance our performance.